All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This often leads to the requirement of different therapies in rehab that are suitable for treating these issues.

-For example, an individual who is addicted to cocaine may seek individual counselling within private care or look for local drug support groups in Derbyshire.
+For example, an individual who is addicted to cocaine may seek individual counselling with a psychiatrist within private care or look for local drug support groups in Derbyshire.

 With all addictions, considering the differences and suitability of inpatient and outpatient care is one of the first steps in an individual’s rehabilitative journey.